1998 Alabama gubernatorial election: Republican primary

-The Republican primary took place on June 2 and saw no candidate secure over 50% of the vote, leading to a runoff on June 30.
-Incumbent Governor Fob James won the runoff to become the Republican nominee.
+The Republican primary took place on June 2 and saw no candidate secure over 50% of the vote, leading to a runoff between Fob James and Winton Blount on June 30.
+The period leading up to the runoff election was marked by numerous insults and accusations by both candidates against each other.
+Incumbent Governor Fob James won the runoff 55% to 44%.